-Role expanded beyond one FT 'Careers education can be crucial in developing the knowledge, confidence and skills young people need to make well informed, relevant choices and plans for their future.
-This is especially true of 7,8 Establish target cohort of eligible PP, Disadvantaged and SEND students for work with Newcastle CaGT in and out of students from poorer backgrounds, who are less likely to have family or friends with the insight and expertise to offer advice.
-High quality careers education can help them progress smoothly into further learning and work.
+Careers Leader and Progression Manager Role expanded beyond one FT position.
+'Careers education can be crucial in developing the knowledge, confidence and skills young people need to make well informed, relevant choices and plans for their future.
+This is especially true of 7,8 Establish target cohort of eligible PP, Disadvantaged and SEND students for work with Newcastle CaGT in and out of school. students from poorer backgrounds, who are less likely to have family or friends with the insight and expertise to offer advice.
+High quality careers education can help them progress smoothly into further learning and work.'
 Careers Education International Progression Survey completed by all Year 9 PP/Year 12 Disadvantaged students to inform future provision and target support.
 Literature Review (EEF) Internal NEET Prevention process to prioritise PP students.
-Activities aimed at raising aspirations including university participation to be extended.
+Activities aimed at raising aspirations e.g. all PP students in Y9 to have a Careers interview ahead of Options and reintroduce FutureMe Programme for Y10 PP students.